Master of Science

 Bachelor’s Degree in Psychopedagogy (UDEM), Master’s in Education, BCBA, Founder and Director of Bloom Children’s Center, and Vice President of OMPAC.

-Psy.D. and Psy.M. in Clinical Psychology (Rutgers University), with specialization in Cognitive-Behavior Therapy and Applied Behavior Analysis.
-Clinical Psychologist and faculty member at Johns Hopkins Medicine.
-Director of the Brief Treatment Clinic at Kennedy Krieger Institute and subject matter expert for the Behavior Analyst Certification Board.
+Psy.D. and Psy.M. in Clinical Psychology, with specialization in Cognitive-Behavior Therapy and ABA, BCBA-D, Clinical Psychologist and faculty member at Johns Hopkins Medicine and Director of the Brief Treatment Clinic at Kennedy Krieger Institute.

 Ph.D. and MA in Applied Behavior Analysis (Southern Illinois University, Carbondale), BCBA, and Assistant Professor at Pontificia Universidad Javeriana.